 Kate Munnings, Group Chief Executive Officer

-A qualified lawyer and registered nurse, Kate’s breadth of professional experience equips her to lead the Virtus Health team in continuing to provide their exceptional work, which helps people become parents.
-Kate commenced as Group CEO 23 March 2020.
+Kate commenced as Group CEO at Virtus Health Limited on 23 March 2020.
+A qualified lawyer and registered nurse, Kate’s diverse breadth of professional experience equips her to lead the Virtus Health team in continuing to provide their exceptional work that helps people become parents.

-Prior to joining Virtus Health, Kate lead significant operations as Chief Operating Officer of Ramsay Health Care Limited’s Australian business; and as Chief Executive, Operations at ASX-listed Transfield Services Limited (now Broadspectrum Limited).
+Prior to joining Virtus Health, Kate led significant operations including as Chief Operating Officer of Ramsay Health Care Limited’s 72 Australian hospitals; and as Chief Executive, Operations leading a portfolio of largely government contracts across Australia, New Zealand and Melanesia at Transfield Services Limited (now Broadspectrum Limited).

 Glenn joined Virtus as CFO and Company Secretary in August 2008.
 Prior to joining Virtus, Glenn was CFO and Company Secretary of Tower Software Limited.